-Everything we want involves people so we can’t let social anxiety get the best of us.
-But if you’re shy or a reluctant socializer, how do you put yourself out there without feeling awkward about it?
+Everything we want involves people.
+So, we can’t let social anxiety get the best of us.
+But if you’re shy or a reluctant socializer, how do you put yourself out there without feeling awkward and anxious?
 With practice.
-You practice habits and model behaviors that will help you to beat social anxiety.
-As with all habits, we have to build them before we need them so I will also add ideas to help you practice.
+You practice habits and model behaviors that will help you beat social anxiety.
+As with all habits, we have to build them before we need them.
+So, I’ve detailed some ideas to help you through this process.

 Smile and look people in the eye